hmhv/ASCAPIClient/docs/InAppPurchasesAPI.md

 let id = "id_example" // String | the id of the requested resource
-let fieldsInAppPurchases = ["fieldsInAppPurchases_example"] // [String] | the fields to include for returned resources of type inAppPurchases (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let fieldsInAppPurchaseAvailabilities = ["fieldsInAppPurchaseAvailabilities_example"] // [String] | the fields to include for returned resources of type inAppPurchaseAvailabilities (optional) let fieldsInAppPurchaseAppStoreReviewScreenshots = ["fieldsInAppPurchaseAppStoreReviewScreenshots_example"] // [String] | the fields to include for returned resources of type inAppPurchaseAppStoreReviewScreenshots (optional) let fieldsPromotedPurchases = ["fieldsPromotedPurchases_example"] // [String] | the fields to include for returned resources of type promotedPurchases (optional) let fieldsInAppPurchasePricePoints = ["fieldsInAppPurchasePricePoints_example"] // [String] | the fields to include for returned resources of type inAppPurchasePricePoints (optional) let fieldsInAppPurchaseLocalizations = ["fieldsInAppPurchaseLocalizations_example"] // [String] | the fields to include for returned resources of type inAppPurchaseLocalizations (optional) let fieldsInAppPurchasePriceSchedules = ["fieldsInAppPurchasePriceSchedules_example"] // [String] | the fields to include for returned resources of type inAppPurchasePriceSchedules (optional) let fieldsInAppPurchaseContents = ["fieldsInAppPurchaseContents_example"] // [String] | the fields to include for returned resources of type inAppPurchaseContents (optional) let limitInAppPurchaseLocalizations = 987 // Int | maximum number of related inAppPurchaseLocalizations returned (when they are included) (optional) let limitPricePoints = 987 // Int | maximum number of related pricePoints returned (when they are included) (optional)
+let fieldsInAppPurchases = ["fieldsInAppPurchases_example"] // [String] | the fields to include for returned resources of type inAppPurchases (optional) let fieldsInAppPurchaseLocalizations = ["fieldsInAppPurchaseLocalizations_example"] // [String] | the fields to include for returned resources of type inAppPurchaseLocalizations (optional) let fieldsInAppPurchasePricePoints = ["fieldsInAppPurchasePricePoints_example"] // [String] | the fields to include for returned resources of type inAppPurchasePricePoints (optional) let fieldsInAppPurchaseContents = ["fieldsInAppPurchaseContents_example"] // [String] | the fields to include for returned resources of type inAppPurchaseContents (optional) let fieldsInAppPurchaseAppStoreReviewScreenshots = ["fieldsInAppPurchaseAppStoreReviewScreenshots_example"] // [String] | the fields to include for returned resources of type inAppPurchaseAppStoreReviewScreenshots (optional) let fieldsPromotedPurchases = ["fieldsPromotedPurchases_example"] // [String] | the fields to include for returned resources of type promotedPurchases (optional) let fieldsInAppPurchasePriceSchedules = ["fieldsInAppPurchasePriceSchedules_example"] // [String] | the fields to include for returned resources of type inAppPurchasePriceSchedules (optional) let fieldsInAppPurchaseAvailabilities = ["fieldsInAppPurchaseAvailabilities_example"] // [String] | the fields to include for returned resources of type inAppPurchaseAvailabilities (optional) let fieldsInAppPurchaseImages = ["fieldsInAppPurchaseImages_example"] // [String] | the fields to include for returned resources of type inAppPurchaseImages (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitImages = 987 // Int | maximum number of related images returned (when they are included) (optional) let limitInAppPurchaseLocalizations = 987 // Int | maximum number of related inAppPurchaseLocalizations returned (when they are included) (optional) let limitPricePoints = 987 // Int | maximum number of related pricePoints returned (when they are included) (optional)

-InAppPurchasesAPI.inAppPurchasesV2GetInstance(id: id, fieldsInAppPurchases: fieldsInAppPurchases, include: include, fieldsInAppPurchaseAvailabilities: fieldsInAppPurchaseAvailabilities, fieldsInAppPurchaseAppStoreReviewScreenshots: fieldsInAppPurchaseAppStoreReviewScreenshots, fieldsPromotedPurchases: fieldsPromotedPurchases, fieldsInAppPurchasePricePoints: fieldsInAppPurchasePricePoints, fieldsInAppPurchaseLocalizations: fieldsInAppPurchaseLocalizations, fieldsInAppPurchasePriceSchedules: fieldsInAppPurchasePriceSchedules, fieldsInAppPurchaseContents: fieldsInAppPurchaseContents, limitInAppPurchaseLocalizations: limitInAppPurchaseLocalizations, limitPricePoints: limitPricePoints) { (response, error) in
+InAppPurchasesAPI.inAppPurchasesV2GetInstance(id: id, fieldsInAppPurchases: fieldsInAppPurchases, fieldsInAppPurchaseLocalizations: fieldsInAppPurchaseLocalizations, fieldsInAppPurchasePricePoints: fieldsInAppPurchasePricePoints, fieldsInAppPurchaseContents: fieldsInAppPurchaseContents, fieldsInAppPurchaseAppStoreReviewScreenshots: fieldsInAppPurchaseAppStoreReviewScreenshots, fieldsPromotedPurchases: fieldsPromotedPurchases, fieldsInAppPurchasePriceSchedules: fieldsInAppPurchasePriceSchedules, fieldsInAppPurchaseAvailabilities: fieldsInAppPurchaseAvailabilities, fieldsInAppPurchaseImages: fieldsInAppPurchaseImages, include: include, limitImages: limitImages, limitInAppPurchaseLocalizations: limitInAppPurchaseLocalizations, limitPricePoints: limitPricePoints) { (response, error) in
     guard error == nil else {
         print(error)
         return